GORDON ARTHUR LITCHFIELD 1890–1973

 Born 29th December 1890 in Northampton.
 Birth register Arthur Gordon

 Married on 25th July 1918 at St Mary’s Church, Radcliffe to Marie Stephanie Nachez, age 22, from Radcliffe on Trent

-Died in March 1973 in Chesterfield District.
-Interred Radcliffe Cemetery (X95, headstone)
+Died in March 1973 in Chesterfield District, cremated and ashes interred Radcliffe Cemetery (X95, headstone)

-Living at 73 Turner Street, St Giles, Northampton with father Arthur, a builder and joiner and mother Elizabeth 22, boarder Robert Thurston, journeyman painter and domestic servant Kate Walters.
+Living at 73 Turner Street, St Giles, Northampton with father Arthur 24, a builder and joiner and mother Elizabeth 22, boarder Robert Thurston, journeyman painter and domestic servant Kate Walters.

 Age 10 living at 83 Colwick Road, Nottingham, with father Arthur, joiner and builder, mother Elizabeth, brother Lancelot Albert 6, and an adopted daughter L Thurston 14 a dressmaker.

-Age 20, living with parents at 6 Dale St, Sneinton, Nottingham, brother Lancelot and a servant Kathleen Thacker.
-He is employed as a bricklayer.
+Age 20, employed as a bricklayer, living with parents at 6 Dale St, Sneinton, Nottingham, brother Lancelot, joiner, and a servant Kathleen Thacker.

 Rank: Company Quarter Master Sergeant